Reductions on your Rates bill

 Prescribed Plant and Machinery used for onsite renewable energy generation and storage will be exempt from rating from 1 April 2023 until 31 March 2025.

 Properties in receipt of Fresh Start Relief on 31 March 2023 will continue to receive relief for the remaining duration of the relief, regardless of whether the new rateable value is above the qualifying threshold.
 From 1 April 2023, the rateable value up to which properties qualify for Fresh Start Relief will increase from £95k to £100k.

 Enterprise Area relief will be extended by one year to 31 March 2024.

 Empty Property Relief

+If your business property is unoccupied and unfurnished you can apply for empty property relief.
 Our definition of unfurnished is cleared of all moveable items otherwise the property is being used for storage.
 Exceptions may relate to industrial subjects where certain plant and machinery remains.

 Before we can award any reduction, we may arrange to visit the property to check it is empty.

 Restrictions on Rates Relief

 This section details circumstances where the amount of relief awarded may be restricted by Scottish Government legislation.

 Ratepayers should note that certain types of non-domestic rates relief is capped by the EU-UK Trade and Cooperation Agreement de minimis threshold.